pleuph/StackCalculator/README.md

     - Not immediately obvious to dev how to connect UI elements with code
     - Learning resources appear to be very time consuming for getting started

-**Conclusion:** Shift focus to implementing logic and revisit app/UI later.
+**Notes:** Shift focus to implementing logic and revisit app/UI later.

 ## Implement logic
 - Create a solution with logic and test libraries